Maya-Claveau/pp3-snakequiz/README.md

 - Tutor support from Code Institute for helping me out when I got stuck.
 Special shout out to Ger, who helped me to solve multiple problems that was driving me nuts.

 - The display_top_10_scores function didn’t work properly, and I tried different things.
-In the end Mr Suffar’s [video](https://www.youtube.com/watch?v=HRJRq2r7eL8) gave me an idea and I took part of his code, and made it work in mine.
+In the end Mr Suffar’s [video](https://www.youtube.com/watch?v=HRJRq2r7eL8) gave me an idea and I took part of his code, and modified it to work in mine.

 - [Stackoverflow](https://stackoverflow.com/) for researching a list of things, [this article](https://www.programiz.com/python-programming/methods/string/isalnum) to learn about isalnum() for checking any characters that are not letter or digit, that I used in the check_player_name function as one of the validator.